swapnil20601/expense-tracker/README.md

 - **JavaScript** - A front-end scripting language.
 - **React.js** - The JavaScript framework used.
 - **CSS & Bootstrap 4** - CSS and a CSS framework used for styling.
-- **Material-UI** - React UI framework for creating delete and edit icons.
+- **Material-UI** - React UI framework for creating Delete and Edit icons.

 ### Screenshot of App